 - Difficulty urinating.

-“It’s important to keep in mind that the hormones responsible for making you feel sick also play an important role in helping your baby develop and grow,” Ms. Costa says.
-“But if you have tried the tips above and you are finding your symptoms are still severely impacting your daily life, talk with your healthcare provider.”
+“It’s important to keep in mind that the hormones responsible for making you feel sick also play an important role in helping your baby develop and grow,” Costa says.
+“But if you’ve tried everything and your symptoms are still severely impacting your daily life, talk with your healthcare provider.”